DanielPNewman/all-weather-risk-parity/README.md

 - plotnine
 - mizani

-_code in this repo currently runs with an old package `riskparityportfolio 0.0.7`, so make sure you `pip install 'riskparityportfolio==0.0.7'` until I get time to fix this.
-I need to update the code to run with current version `riskparityportfolio 0.0.8` which I think had breaking changes_
+_code in this repo currently runs on top of `riskparityportfolio 0.0.7`, so make sure you `pip install 'riskparityportfolio==0.0.7'` until I get time to fix this.
+I need to update the code to run with current version `riskparityportfolio` which I think had breaking changes_

 ## How to use: